Click the arrow to learn more.

 What is the owner’s role in training?

 Your role is invaluable!
 Your job will be to assure that you understand the information given to you and adhere to the training protocols laid out for you and your dog.
-The most successful owner is engaged, actively listens and assimilates information, asks lots of questions and requests clarification when necessary, frequently gives and requests feedback, and is overall an active partner in training.
+The most successful owner is engaged, actively listens and assimilates information, asks lots of on-topic questions and requests clarification when necessary, frequently gives and requests feedback, and is overall an active partner in training.
 I want to work with you to help you and your dog – your dog and I can’t do it without you!

 What methods of training do you use in group classes?